LONG MEADOW RANCH ALL-STAR BIG BAND

-The oldest child in a talented musical family, Ted began playing piano when he was five years old and took up the trombone when he was 14.
-Lucky to be part of an outstanding high school music program under the direction of Henry Einfeldt in LaPorte, Texas, he studied with the principal trombonist of the Houston Symphony, David Bean, who had also played on tour with Woody Herman’s Thundering Herd.
+The oldest child in a talented musical family, Ted began playing piano when he was five years old and took up the trombone when he was fourteen.
+Lucky to be part of an outstanding high school music program under the direction of Henry Einfeldt in LaPorte, Texas, he studied with Houston Symphony trombonist, David Bean, who also played on tour with Woody Herman’s Thundering Herd.

-As an undergraduate, he played with the Princeton University Orchestra, became the leader of the Princeton University Band, and toured the East Coast with The Prospective Sound, a 17-piece big band founded by classmate Bill Hershey.
+As an undergraduate, he played with the Princeton University Orchestra, became the president of the Princeton University Band, and toured the East Coast with The Prospective Sound, a 17-piece big band founded by classmate Bill Hershey.
 Ted also led a club party band, That Dixie Band, which played throughout the region.
-Highlights of this era include performing as local backup for touring pop groups (such as Martha & the Vandellas, on the world premiere national broadcast of the Requiem Mass for Robert Kennedy composed by Frank Lewin, and as a late-night sub with the Mel Lewis/Thad Jones Orchestra at the Village Vanguard in New York City.
+Highlights of this era include performing as local backup for touring pop groups (such as Martha & the Vandellas), on the world premiere national broadcast of the Requiem Mass for Robert Kennedy composed by Frank Lewin, and as a late-night sub with the Mel Lewis/Thad Jones Orchestra at the Village Vanguard in New York City.

 While a graduate student at Stanford University, Ted played with the renowned Stanford Studio Band, acknowledged at the time for its cutting edge sectional improvisation.
-He was the only member of his graduating class from the Graduate School of Bisiness to have received credits toward his MBA degree from the Music Department for graduate level courses in jazz performance.
+He was uniquely distinguished by receiving credits toward his MBA degree for graduate level courses in jazz performance.

 In 1977, he co-founded and led a 17-piece big band in San Francisco, known as the Midnight Rounds.
-Later in 1990, he co-founded the independent jazz record label Monarch Records, which became part of Tambourine, Inc., in 1999.
+Later, in 1990, he co-founded with his brother, Steve, the independent jazz record label Monarch Records, which became part of Tambourine, Inc., in 1999.
 Monarch artists include Cedar Walton, Billy Higgins, Tootie Heath, Rufus Reid, Buster Williams, Jessica Williams, Art Farmer, Dmitri Matheny, Dave Ellis, Mimi Fox, Alex Murzyn, Michaelle Goerlitz, Curt Moore, and many others.
 Monarch producers included the legendary Oren Keepnews and the multiple Grammy-winning, Frank Dorritie.

-Ted served as the chairman of Tambourine, Inc., the specialty music production and distribution company, from 1999 to 2007.
-Acknowledged for records he creatively produced during this time, Ted is a voting member of the National Academy of Recording Arts and Sciences and a member of the Producer’s Section.
+Ted served as the chairman of Tambourine, Inc., a specialty music production and distribution company, from 1999 to 2007.
+Acknowledged for records he creatively produced during this time, Ted is a voting member of the National Academy of Recording Arts and Sciences (GRAMMYS) and a member of the Producer’s Section.

 Thanks to unrelenting encouragement from accomplished jazz guitarist and vocalist, Brian Nova, Ted resumed performing on the trombone after nearly 30 years in 2011 (with the exception of a cameo perfomance with the Phoenix (AZ) Symphony in 1991).
-Since then, he has performed in ensembles with notable international jazz artists, including Arturo Sandoval, John Handy, Curt Elling, Mark O’Connor, Shelly Berg, Greg Field, Brian Nova, and Gordon Goodwin.
+Since then, he has performed in ensembles with notable international jazz artists, including Arturo Sandoval, John Handy, Kurt Elling, Mark O’Connor, Shelly Berg, Greg Field, and Gordon Goodwin.

-Ted has been seen on stage at the San Jose Jazz Festival (next to bass trombonist Dan Gordon on the Gordon Biersch Stage) with all-star big band ensembles in each of the past two years.
+Ted has been seen on stage at the San Jose Jazz Festival (next to bass trombonist Dan Gordon on the Gordon Biersch Stage) with all-star big band ensembles over the past several years.